Run tasks conditionally in a Databricks job

 conditions to a task:

 All succeeded: All dependencies have run and succeeded.
-This is the default condition to run a task.
+This is the default setting.
 The task is marked as

 Upstream failed